maxwelldorliea/alx-low_level_programming/0x00-hello_world/README.md

 #### gcc -S $CFILE --- generates the assembly code of a C code and save it in an output file.

+#### gcc $CFILE -o cisfun --- compiles a C file and creates an executable named cisfun